Mosey through Mid Ulster

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-These walks are perfect for those who want to get out and about this summer to enjoy nature at its best, without making the heart race.
+These walks are perfect for those who want to get out and about this spring and summer to enjoy nature at its best, without making the heart race.

 The Argory: Circular walk and Blackwater River walk